aorumbayev/algokit-core/packages/python/algod_api/docs/AlgodApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **get_application_boxes**
-> GetApplicationBoxes200Response get_application_boxes(application_id, max=max, prefix=prefix, next=next, values=values)
+> GetApplicationBoxes200Response get_application_boxes(application_id, max=max)

-Get boxes for a given application.
+Get all box names for a given application.

-Given an application ID, return boxes in lexographical order by name.
-If the results must be truncated, a next-token is supplied to continue the request.
+Given an application ID, return all Box names.
+No particular ordering is guaranteed.
+Request fails when client or server-side configured limits prevent returning all Box names.

 ### Example